,

 The two types are:

-• Primary vaginismus being never having had any kind of successful penetration, and…
+Primary vaginismus: never having had any kind of successful penetration, and…

 I did grow up in an abusive household, which could be a huge factor.